stelabiju/mlops-pipeline/README.md

 python src/monitor_drift.py
 ```

-The script generates:
+This generates:

 ```text
 drift_report.html
 ```

-The generated report is included in the repository.
+---

-## 9. Automated Retraining
+# 13. Automated Retraining

-When data drift is detected, the retraining pipeline automatically trains a new Random Forest model.
+When data drift is detected, the retraining pipeline trains a new Random Forest model.

 The script is: